pellcorp/creality-wiki/docs/grumpyscreen.md

 The installer will replace the existing guppyscreen binary and configuration file, you can update GrumpyScreen via the screen only, the Helper Script `GUPPY_UPDATE` macro has been removed as it breaks grumpyscreen.

+Like for Simple AF, the installer will copy the `guppyscreen.cfg` to the config directory so you can customise it and restart GrumpyScreen for changes to be applied.

 If you want to revert to normal guppyscreen just uninstall and reinstall from Helper Script, I do not provide a script to do this automatically!

 Please note that GrumpyScreen is a vastly simplified version of Guppyscreen: